Predictive complexity of quantum subsystems: Methods and Definitions

 \subsection{Predictive states}

 Any equivalence relation on $\mathcal{H}_B$ can be seen as a map from it to a quotient space $\mathcal{H}'_B$, which we'll call the predictive state space.
-For equivalence classes that are linear subspaces, the quotient map is a linear projection map, as we describe further below.
-Can we interpret $\mathcal{H}'_B$ as a physical Hilbert space?
-We do not give a general answer here.
-Instead, we focus on how the quotient map affects the reduced density operator in $A$ and its entropy, and how to interpret the results information-theoretically.
+We will see below that the quotient map is a linear projection map and $\mathcal{H}'_B$ can be considered a Hilbert space itself.
+Here, we focus on how the quotient map affects the reduced density operator $\rho_A$ and its entropy, and how to interpret the results information-theoretically.